0.25 Acre To Sq Ft

 Q: How do I accurately measure a plot of land?

 A: Accurate land measurement often requires professional surveying.
-However, for smaller plots, you can use measuring tapes and simple geometry (for rectangular or triangular shapes).
+Still, for smaller plots, you can use measuring tapes and simple geometry (for rectangular or triangular shapes).
 For more complex shapes, specialized tools or software might be necessary.

 Conclusion